Towards Interpreting Visual Information Processing in Vision-Language Models: Investigating the representations in mapped visual tokens

 \textbf{Method.} We present a high level overview of our methodology in Figure \ref{fig:ablation-overview}.
 Let $E_A = \{e_1, ..., e_N\}$ be the set of visual tokens.
 We define a subset $S \subset \{1, ..., N\}$ consisting of the indices of tokens hypothesized to contain information about a particular object $o$ in the image.

 For each ablation experiment, we create a modified set of embeddings $E_A'$:

 where $\bar{e} = \frac{1}{N} \sum_{i=1}^N e_i$ is the mean embedding across all visual tokens from 50,000 images from the ImageNet validation split \citep{5206848}.
 This replaces the hypothesized object-relevant tokens with an average token, effectively ablating their specific information.
+We do mean ablation to preserve the norm of the image token and keep them in-distribution, as their norms are typically much higher than the norm of text tokens \citep{bailey2023soft}.
 We then evaluate the impact of token ablation using three methods:

 \begin{enumerate} \item \textbf{Generative Description}: We prompt the model with ``Describe the image'' using both the original ($E_A$) and ablated embeddings ($E_A'$).
-We then ascertain whether the target object $o$ is mentioned in the model's generated description before and after ablation.
+We then ascertain whether the target object $o$ is produced verbatim in the model's generated description before and after ablation.
 If $o$ is mentioned with $E_A$ and not $E_A'$, it indicates that the ablated tokens were crucial for the model to identify and include the object in its description. \item \textbf{Binary Polling}: We ask the model ``Is there a [o] in this image?'' using both $E_A$ and $E_A'$.
 We then compare whether the model's next generated token changes from ``Yes'' to ``No'' after ablation, which indicates that the ablated tokens were crucial for identifying the object. \item \textbf{Visual Question-Answering}: We manually curate a set of 100 images with specific questions about objects, such as ``What is on the bed?''.
 We choose questions with unambiguous answers and avoid objects directly related to the question (e.g., avoiding ``pillow'' for a bed-related question).
 We prefill the model's response with ``It is a'' and compare the next generated token before and after ablation.
 A set of examples is in Figure \ref{fig:curate-examples}. \end{enumerate}

 We choose the subset $S$ of tokens to ablate in five ways:

 (1)~\textit{Object Tokens}.
 We choose the visual tokens whose positions correspond to the image patches that originally contained that object.
 (2)~\textit{Object Tokens with Buffer.} In addition to the object tokens, we include neighboring tokens.
 We test with two buffer sizes: 1 Buffer (including immediately adjacent tokens) and 2 Buffer (including tokens up to 2 positions away from object tokens).
 (3)~\textit{Register Tokens}.
 We select visual tokens with norms more than 2 standard deviations from the mean norm.
 These correspond to the register tokens identified by \citet{darcetvision}, which are thought to encode global image features.
 (4)~\textit{Random Tokens}.
 As a baseline, we ablate $n$ random tokens.
 (5)~\textit{High-Gradient Tokens}.
 As a stronger baseline, we use the Integrated Gradients attribution method \citep{sundararajan2017axiomatic} to identify tokens most important for the model's decision.
 For a given object $o$, we prompt the model with ``Is there a [o] in the image?'' and compute integrated gradients with respect to the logit for the ``Yes'' token over 50 steps.
 We then ablate the $n$ tokens with the highest attribution scores.